apache/druid/docs/tutorials/index.md

    ![Query view](../assets/tutorial-batch-data-loader-11.png "Query view")

-Congratulation!
-You've gone from installing Druid to loading and querying data in just one quickstart.
+Congratulations!
+You've gone from downloading Druid to querying data in just one quickstart.
+See the following section for what to do next.

 ## Next steps

-After completing this quickstart, here's what you might want to do next.

-### Reset Druid to its original state

-After stopping Druid services, you can perform a clean start by deleting the `var` directory from the Druid root directory and running the `bin/start-micro-quickstart` script again.
-You will likely want to do this before taking other data ingestion tutorials, since in them you will create the same wikipedia datasource.

-### Take another tutorial

-Check out the [query tutorial](../tutorials/tutorial-query.md) to further explore the Query features in the Druid console.
+After finishing the quickstart, check out the [query tutorial](../tutorials/tutorial-query.md) to further explore Query features in the Druid console.

 Alternatively, learn about other ways to ingest data in one of these tutorials:

 - [Loading stream data from Apache Kafka](./tutorial-kafka.md) – How to load streaming data from a Kafka topic.
 - [Loading a file using Apache Hadoop](./tutorial-batch-hadoop.md) – How to perform a batch file load, using a remote Hadoop cluster.
 - [Writing your own ingestion spec](./tutorial-ingestion-spec.md) – How to write a new ingestion spec and use it to load data.

+Remember that after stopping Druid services, you can start clean next time by deleting the `var` directory from the Druid root directory and running the `bin/start-micro-quickstart` script again.
+You will likely want to do this before taking other data ingestion tutorials, since in them you will create the same wikipedia datasource.